-- the historical financial information as of December 31, 2010 and 2011 and for the years ended December 31, 2009, 2010 and 2011 is derived from our audited financial statements, which are included elsewhere in this prospectus; - the historical financial information as of December 31, 2007, 2008 and 2009 and for the years ended December 31, 2007 and 2008 is derived from our audited financial statements, which are not included in this prospectus; - the historical financial information as of September 30, 2012 and for the nine months ended September 30, 2011 and September 30, 2012 is derived from our unaudited financial statements, which are included elsewhere in this prospectus; and - the historical financial information as of September 30, 2011 is derived from our unaudited financial statements, which are not included in this prospectus.
+- the historical financial information as of December 31, 2009 and 2010 and for the years ended December 31, 2008, 2009 and 2010 is derived from our audited financial statements, which are included elsewhere in this prospectus; - the historical financial information as of December 31, 2006, 2007 and 2008 and for the years ended December 31, 2006 and 2007 is derived from our audited financial statements, which are not included in this prospectus; and - the historical financial information as of March 31, 2011 and for the three months ended March 31, 2010 and March 31, 2011 is derived from our unaudited financial statements, which are included elsewhere in this prospectus.

-We were acquired by USA Compression Holdings on December 23, 2010, which we refer to as the Holdings Acquisition.
+We were acquired by USA Compression Holdings on December 23, 2010.
 In connection with this acquisition, our assets and liabilities were adjusted to fair value on the closing date by application of "push-down" accounting.
 Due to these adjustments, our unaudited condensed consolidated financial statements are presented in two distinct periods to indicate the application of two different bases of accounting between the periods presented: (i) the periods prior to the acquisition date for accounting purposes, using a date of convenience of December 31, 2010, are identified as "Predecessor," and (ii) the periods from December 31, 2010 forward are identified as "Successor."
-Please read note 1 to our audited financial statements as of December 31, 2011 included elsewhere in this prospectus.
+Please read note 1 to our audited financial statements as of December 31, 2010 included elsewhere in this prospectus.